How to Become a Cybersecurity Specialist

 What Is a Cybersecurity Specialist?

-Traditionally, network operations and IT technology professionals and teams handled core technology functions.
+Traditionally, network operations and IT professionals and teams handled core technology functions.
 But now that our world has become so heavily dependent on using advanced technology for practically everything, the stakes are higher than ever.

 Therefore, cybersecurity specialists and their IT security colleagues have become essential to all organizations — working on the front lines and behind the scenes to protect digital systems and assets from hackers, threats and vulnerabilities.